charliecb/cosmic-neighborhood-simulator/README.md

 How can we simulate extraterrestrial objects given observations of them?
 The so-called Method of Gauss provides an algorithm for determining the orbit of such objects, given three positional observations.

 The goal is to produce an efficient, numerically stable simulator of this procedure, with many flexible parameters.
 This project builds on observations and computations of near-Earth asteroid 6063 Jason, which I made with a team of three as part of the Summer Science Program in Astrophysics in 2017.
 The asteroid can be found in the default configurations.
+The observations are [published in the Smithsonian Minor Planet Circulars](https://www.minorplanetcenter.net/iau/ECS/MPCArchive/2017/MPC_20171005.pdf).

 ## Installation